seanbreckenridge/ttally/README.md

 If you'd prefer to use JSON files, you can set the `TTALLY_EXT=json` environment variable.

-This can still load data from YAML or JSON (or both), every couple months I'll combine all the versioned files to a single merged file using the `merge` command:
+This can load data from YAML or JSON (or both at the same time), every couple months I'll combine all the versioned files to a single merged file using the `merge` command:

 ```
 ttally merge food